 Dedicated advisers for each of our preschool, elementary and middle and high school teacher education minors will guide you through the process of becoming a teacher.

 Part of your work in becoming a teacher is to complete an internship in one of our partner schools.
-As a successful teaching intern, you will earn a Massachusetts teaching license, which has reciprocity with 48 other states and Washington, DC.
+As a successful teaching intern, you will earn a Massachusetts teaching license, which will make you eligible for licensure in other states and the District of Columbia.